VioletViolaVi/Milestone-Project-3/README.md

 * As a user of Cinemagic, I want to be free to update my booking details on my account, so I can make changes to the: movie choice, ticket quantity, showing date and/or location of the cinema I selected if needed.
 * As a user of Cinemagic, I want to be free to delete my bookings from my account, so I can declutter my account from unnecessary booking information resulting from having already seen the movie or changing my mind completely and deciding not to watch anymore.

+## Designer Goals
+* As the designer of Cinemagic, I want to create a sign up page that the user can be automatically directed to if they are not already logged in when trying to make a booking.
+I also want to ensure only a few relevant pieces of information are requested from the user when signing up, so the sign up process can be a quick and easy one to endure.
+* As the designer of Cinemagic, I want to make the booking process appear on a modal whilst still on the homepage and then automatically direct the user to another page displaying all the information they just booked, so the user will have immediate access to their booking information for their reference.
+* As the designer of Cinemagic, I want to organise the homepage to display the movie posters alongside their respective movie details and reviews centre-align with the user’s viewpoint, so obtaining information about the movies being offered will be made easier for them.
+* As the designer of Cinemagic, I want to structure the user’s bookings page clearly with all the booked information placed in their correct sections and at the centre of the screen, so the user will easily be able to refer to their booked choices.
+* As the designer of Cinemagic, I want to provide a fully functioning “change” button tailor made for each different set of bookings, so the user can simply press that button to edit the prefilled form of their current booking if they wish to make changes.
+* As the designer of Cinemagic, I want to provide a fully functioning “delete” button tailor made for each different set of bookings, so the user can simply press that button to delete the respective movie booking they desire.